Me-GHOST/DS---ML/README.md

 # Data Science & Machine Learning
-This is my repo on DS-ML, as I'm learning this as well as making it repo !
+This is my repo on DS-ML, as I'm learning this as well as making a repo on it !
 Have Fun !